thevpc/nuts/docs/articles/05-nuts-commandline.md

     * --skip-companions
     * --archetype
     * --store-strategy
-    * ----standalone
+    * --standalone

 * Open Options : such options are relevant when creating a new workspace or when opening an existing workspace.
 They define the way commands are executed.
 Examples include
     * --workspace
     * --bot
     * --reset

 * Exported Options : are passed to sub-**nuts**-processes that will be created by **nuts**.
 For instance when nuts will call the **nsh** command it will spawn a new process.
-In such case, these options are passed to the sub-process and environment variable.
+In such case, these options are passed to the sub-process as environment variable.
     * --workspace
     * --bot
     * --no-color